WhoIsEv/whoisev.github.io/README.md

 This was made due to the fact that the normal 3kh0 v4 is unstable for use on Replit.

+## Credits

+All credit goes to [@3kh0](https://github.com/3kh0) for making this awesome website.
+All 3kh0 assets and website files will have credit to the original owner.
+Go show him some love!

 ## Running

 [![Run on Replit](https://binbashbanana.github.io/deploy-buttons/buttons/remade/replit.svg)](https://replit.com/github/3kh0/3kh0.github.io-replit)